2021 The Hundred season

+The women's Oval Invincibles and the men's Southern Brave were the inaugural champions.

 Teams

-The eight teams competing in the 2021 season are new franchises, operating separately from the existing county cricket clubs.
-Each represents a large area of England and Wales, with venues chosen for their locations in major cities.
-Andy Flower replaced Stephen Fleming as the coach of Trent Rockets (men) and Jonathan Batty replaced Lydia Greenway as the coach of Oval Invincibles (women) before the start of the season.
+The eight teams competing were newly created franchises, operating separately from the existing county cricket clubs.
+Each represented a large area of England and Wales, with venues chosen for their locations in major cities.

+Team personnel was initially announced in 2019.
+When the tournament finally took place in 2021, Andy Flower replaced Stephen Fleming as the coach of Trent Rockets men and Jonathan Batty replaced Lydia Greenway as the coach of Oval Invincibles women before the start of the season.

 Tournament structure

-Eight city-based teams competed for the men's and women's titles over a month between 21 July and 21 August 2021, ensuring that the competition took place during the school summer holidays.
+Eight teams competed for the men's and women's titles over a month between 21 July and 21 August 2021, ensuring that the competition took place during the school summer holidays.
 Aside from the opening two fixtures featuring the Oval Invincibles vs the Manchester Originals, all men's and women's matches were held on the same day at the same grounds.

 There were 64 matches in the league stage (32 men's, 32 women's).
 Each team played four matches at home and four matches away.
 This included one match against every other side and then a second bonus match against their nearest regional rivals.

 Once the league stage was completed the top three teams competed in the knockout stage to decide the ultimate champions.
 The second and third teams met in a semi-final, which was played at the Oval.
 The winner of the semi-final then met the team that finished top of the league in the final at Lord's.

 Squads

+2019

-Each squad was made up of 15 players, of whom a maximum of three could be overseas players.
-Players were signed using a draft system common in other franchise leagues.
-Two of the 15 players came from players who performed well in the T20 Blast.
-At least one England Test player was signed to each of the eight men's teams competing in The Hundred.
+Each squad was initially made up of 15 players, of whom a maximum of three could be overseas players.
+For the men's competition, each franchise chose a centrally contracted England Test player, with franchises whose affiliated counties had at least one centrally contracted player in their squads getting first refusal.
+London Spirit and Welsh Fire, who had no centrally contracted players at their affiliated counties, were then allowed to select from the remaining players.

+For the men's teams, each franchise could choose two "local icons", high-profile players who represented one of their affiliated counties.

+For the women's teams, each franchise had two centrally contracted players.

 On 3 October 2019 the first players to be allocated to teams were announced.
 They were as follows:

+Players for the women's teams were selected between October and 2019 and May 2020, with three player pools established: the remaining England centrally contracted players, overseas players and domestic players.

+Teams were allowed a maximum of three centrally contracted players and three overseas players.

+Players for the men's teams were signed using a draft system common in other franchise leagues.
 The draft took place on 20 October 2019 at Sky Studios in Osterley.
 Sky Sports and BBC Sport showed the event live.